SameYou is a brain injury recovery charity that works to develop better mental health recovery treatment for survivors and advocates for change.

 Emilia Clarke survived two life-threatening brain haemorrhages while working on Game of Thrones.

 The response to Emilia sharing her story and becoming a founder of SameYou has been overwhelming and revealed the huge unmet need worldwide.

 We strongly believe that by combining voices, we all have the power to advocate for change, to highlight the gaping chasm in care and demand better.
 Our lived experience story is echoed by millions around the world - and the local story has become global.

-SameYou’s purpose is for brain injury survivors to feel they haven’t lost the person they were before.
+Brain injury doesn't just happen to the brain but to the whole person.
+SameYou’s purpose is for brain injury survivors to know they haven’t lost the person they were before.

-It's estimated that nearly 1 in 3 people will have an Acquired Brain Injury (ABI) at some point in their life.
-Reports say that more than 135 million worldwide are living with brain injury.
+Nearly 1 in 3 people will have an Acquired Brain Injury at some point in their lifetime but research reveals that 45% of stroke survivors feel abandoned once they have left hospital.
+Reports say 135 million worldwide are living with brain injury.
 This is an underestimate of the scale of the problem due to the lack of focus on brain injury.

 What are SameYou's goals?